Robust multipartite entanglement in dirty topological wires: Incommensurate quasiperiodic modulation (Aubry-André potential)

-For $\alpha<1$ the diagram changes abruptly.
-In Fig. \ref{Fig5}(d) and (e), we plot $\beta_x$ and $\beta_y$, respectively, for $\alpha=0$.
-The different, xLR and the yRL regions (with $\beta_{x,y}=3/4$, respectively) complement each others, except in extended regions where $\beta=3/2$ (which appears in blue in the figures) that are associated to a small mass gap, see Fig. \ref{Fig5} (f).
-It should be noticed that $\beta=3/2$ is also found along the line of vanishing energy gap that separates the xLR and the yRL regions.
-In the same panels (d) and (e), extended quasi-critical regions, denoted in blue, are observed.
-The analysis of the mass gap in the quasi-critical regions is unclear: the gap is typically small but a finite-size analysis shows a clear decrease for some values of the parameters and a saturation for nearby values.
-No localized Dirac modes are observed for parameter values in this region.
+For $\alpha<1$, the phase diagram changes abruptly.
+In Fig.~\ref{Fig5}(d) and~(e), we plot $\beta_x$ and $\beta_y$, respectively, for $\alpha=0$.
+The xLR and yLR regions, characterized by $\beta_x=7/4$ and $\beta_y=7/4$, respectively, complement each other, except in extended regions where $\beta_x=\beta_y=3/2$ (shown in blue in the figures), which appear associated with a small mass gap; see Fig.~\ref{Fig5}(f).
+In these regions, significant finite-size effects prevent a precise determination of the phase boundaries, as well as of the corresponding values of the energy gap.
+However, the blue regions and those with low energy gap (shown in darker shades) coincide to satisfactory accuracy.
+Finally, no localized Dirac modes are observed for parameter values in this region.